What Does A Tight End Do In Football? Explained

 Athletic tight ends are responsible for blocking as well as pass-catching.
 These players are unique because they can block like an offensive lineman but have the catching ability of wide receivers.

-Tight ends stress defensive coordinators to put a linebacker in the game to stop the run or force a defensive back to stop the pass.
+A good tight end can stress defensive coordinators to put a linebacker in the game to stop the run or force a defensive back to stop the pass.
 The defense will often be wrong, as spread offenses can check different plays at the line of scrimmage based on personnel.

 Tight ends will continue to revolutionize the game as they become more critical to coaches’ schemes.